Infinity Guitar Works

 On/Off Control.

-Using the switch section of a push/pull pot, your Sustainiac can be turned on by pulling the switch up.
+Using the switch section of a push/pull pot, your Sustainiac Stealth PRO can be turned on by pulling the switch up.
 The push/pull pot can either replace your volume or tone control.
 This allows the pot section to be wired as a volume or tone control while the switch section is now operating as your Sustainiac on/off switch.
-When the Sustainiac is turned on the guitar output signal automatically switches over to the bridge pickup, regardless of position of the pickup selector switch.
+When the Sustainiac Stealth PRO is turned on the guitar output signal automatically switches over to the bridge pickup, regardless of position of the pickup selector switch.

 Mode Control.

-Rotate the pot fully clockwise puts you into Normal mode.
+Rotating the pot fully clockwise puts you into Normal mode.

-Rotate the pot fully counter-clockwise puts you into Harmonic mode.
+Rotating the pot fully counter-clockwise puts you into Harmonic mode.

 Plucked notes morph into a high harmonic vibration mode.
 It will usually be a 5th and 7th harmonic.